YoloNomy/YoloNomy.github.io/_cosmo/cosmo/astro-obs.md

 *Hertzsprung-Russel diagram using the v.4.1. of [hygdata](http://www.astronexus.com/projects/hyg).
 Generated with this [python code](../codes/HR-diagramm.py), inspired from this [code](https://github.com/RobertoIA/Hertzsprung-Russell/blob/master/Hertzsprung-Russell.ipynb).*

+The HR diagramm, gives us another way to estimate the distance of stars in our Galaxy.
+By measuring their their temperature, and using information about spectral lines to identifiy more precisely the stage of their evolution, it is possible to locate them on the HR diagram and thus infer their absolute magnitude.
+Comparing with their apparent magnitude, we can thus infer their distance.
+This method is known as **Main sequence fitting** or **Spectroscopic parallax**

 ## Going further: recommended readings